Japandi Dining Table Oak - Warm Solid Wood in Japandi Style

 - For small scratches: sand along the grain (220-grit), re-oil.

-- Avoid direct prolonged sunlight — oak can yellow with UV exposure.
+- Avoid prolonged direct sunlight — oak can yellow with UV exposure.

 Frequently Asked Questions